The horror stories about do-it-yourself estate planning are both plentiful and tragic.

 California, bless its heart, has enacted a solution: a deed effective only on death.

 Created by Probate Code 5642, a Transfer on Death deed gives the “kids”, in my example, an interest in the house effective only at Mom’s death.

 The deed is revocable as long as Mom is competent.
 It can be used only for a home or a multi-family unit of 4 units or less.

 It doesn’t protect the kids’ interest in the house from Mom’s debts, but a recent amendment protects the transfer from Medi-Cal Recovery claims.

 The deed must be recorded within 60 days of execution.
 Unlike other deeds, it doesn’t need to be delivered to the beneficiaries to be effective.

 What’s magic about the Deed On Death is that the next generation has no interest in the property until Mom’s death.

 There is nothing for the kid’s creditors until Mom’s passing.

 So, if the kids end up in bankruptcy, they don’t drag Mom along and find the trustee selling Mom’s share of the house.

-Stay out of bankruptcy and we may never meet.
+Stay out of bankruptcy and you and I may never meet.